ezradiniz/Github-Graph/README.md

 # GitHub Graph Extension - (Beta)
 ![Graph](assets/graph.png "Graph Example")

-Visualize the structure of your GitHub network (follower and following).
+Visualize the structure of your GitHub network (limited a 5k `following` per user).

 ### How to use it?
 * Install the [Chrome Browser](https://www.google.com/chrome/)